YiroTen/scripts4docking/README.md

 ### Second Script
 For the second script "script_multidocking.sh" Again you should modify the config.txt file in the "out" line you should change the name of the output to say
-"out=*_trol.pdbqt", is intended to use one protein and one ligand to perform multiple dockings repeteadly, so the line "ligand" remain the same
+"out=*_trol.pdbqt", is intended to use one protein and one ligand to perform multiple dockings repeteadly, so the line "ligand" remain the same.

 ### Third Script
 the las one "ScriptVinaLC.sh" is intended to send a job to a cluster, the rules chnge a little bit this is an example we use in our cluster